One Kalakaua Senior Living

 No analysis available

-I searched for short-term rental indicators such as vacation rental, TVU, NUC, or STR-permitted wording and found none.
-The repeated senior-living/55+ restriction is inconsistent with short-term rental use, so STR is treated as not allowed.
+I searched for short-term rental indicators such as STR permitted, vacation rental, TVU, NUC, or hotel-style rental language.
+None were found, and the remarks instead describe an owner-occupant senior living community, so STR is not supported.

 No analysis available